This post was sponsored on behalf of Lincoln Military Housing, but the opinions are my own.

 One of the hardest parts for me in the adjustment realm was being lonely.
 I went from working to staying at home in the summer and all mom-related group activities stopped.
 I was so lonely.
 Even after I joined a bible study in the fall, it was only one day a week and it was women from all different life stages.
 Looking back, I wish I had joined MOPS (Mothers of Preschoolers) earlier or searched out other mom playgroups.
 Having a support group of moms who are in the same life stage as you is an invaluable tool.

 5. Focus on what gets done each day

 While working it was easy to see what had been accomplished each day.
 E-mails sent, papers written, briefings attended, etc. But staying at home some days my goal would be to clean the kitchen floor.
 Some days that one task I was focused on never got checked off and often if I did complete it, by the end of the day the floor was a mess and I felt like I was moving backward instead of forward.
 Taking care of a baby takes a lot of work and most of it is hidden.
 Changing diapers, feeding, burping, playing with the baby are all part of your job description.
 The other stuff may seem important, but listening to your baby and focusing on them is where you need to be.
 Like I said earlier, they are only little once and it goes by so fast.

 Looking back staying at home with my son was one of the best and hardest choices I made.
 Staying at home humbled me more than any other life situation before and the rewards I am reaping from my now two year old are priceless.
 We have so much fun most days and I love all the snuggles, hugs, and kisses.
 And now he is starting to learn so much and ask why.

 Motherhood has changed me and I wouldn’t trade it for anything.
-I am still proud of my military and academic accomplishments, but I do not miss it like I did before.
-I am growing, learning and changing just like my little boy.
+I am still proud of my military and academic accomplishments, but I do not miss it as much as I did before.
+I am growing, learning, and changing just like my little boy.
 And I can’t wait to see what the next few years have in store.